iwvelando/gps-cycle-clustering/README.md

 # Configuration

+Create a directory called `courses` in the same directory as the python script.
 All .gpx files should be placed under the `courses` directory.
 After that all that's left to do is run `gps_cluster_parallel.py`.

 # Issues